EquiMed logo.

 Description

-Caused by the equine Papillomavirus, warts usually begin as small, flesh-colored nodules that may turn gray and develop a cauliflower-like appearance.
+Warts are caused by the equine Papilloma virus.
+The warts usually begin as small, flesh-colored nodules that may turn gray and develop a cauliflower-like appearance.
 They tend to occur in groups on the muzzle, around the lips, nostrils, and eyes, and, occasionally, on the lower legs, the penis, and the vulva.

 Warts often spontaneously disappear within approximately four months, but may last more than a year.
 Warts are contagious and transmission is usually by direct contact or by contact with environmental features, such as fence posts, feed buckets, or tack that have become contaminated by contact with a horse that has warts.
 The virus can also be transmitted by flies and other insects.